xcart/xcart-docs/_pages/kb_en/modules/special_offers/managing_special_offers.md

 2. On the page that opens, adjust the special offer configuration settings to provide the offer details.
 3. Save your changes.

-The order will be created.
+The order will be added.

 For more info on the special offer configuration settings, see:
 * {% link "Adding a New 'Buy X Get Y' Offer" ref_5KycxjBU %}